stevecj/map_with_indifferent_access/README.md

 expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

-## To Do

-* Add more Hash-like behaviors to MapWithIndifferentAccess
-* Add more Array-like behaviors to MapWithIndifferentAccess::Array

 ## License

 The gem is available as open source under the terms of the